 That’s known as commoditization.
 B2B companies hate commoditization.
 When you become a B2B writer, differentiation will be the ninja super power you use to combat it.

 A tough conundrum in writing B2B content is that it requires you to subtly take a position.
 (In favor of your company’s or client’s product, of course).
-Rather than coming off as competitor-bashing or opinionated, you ultimately need to arrive at your product as the obvious conclusion.
+Rather than coming off as competitor-bashing or opinionated, your editorial technique ultimately needs to arrive at your product as the obvious conclusion.

-Know how to find objective support for your position by incorporating credible, external sources like research reports, surveys, and data.
+Know how to find objective support for your position by incorporating credible, external sources like impartial third parties, research reports, surveys, and data.

-It’s certainly true that colorful prose and personal anecdotes may make for delightful storytelling.
-But to make B2B writing compelling, instead of crowbarring storytelling into your material, master the ability to evoke curiosity about the topic and, ultimately, the solution.
+It’s certainly true that colorful prose and personal anecdotes make for delightful storytelling.
+But to make B2B writing compelling, don’t crowbar storytelling into your material by bending your topic to make it fit a formula.
+Instead, master the ability to evoke curiosity about the topic and, ultimately, the solution.

 If the poetic discourses or the walks down memory lane don’t answer (or lead to) “why?” then go ahead and use them to energize yourself.
 But write the rest of the piece with “why” in mind and then cross out everything else.

-Now, you might think I’m bashing anything that traditionally falls under ‘creative’ as irrelevant once you become a B2B writer.
+Now, you might think I’m bashing anything that traditionally falls under ‘creativity’ as irrelevant once you become a B2B writer.
 Not true.
-There are many places for creativity in B2B writing, and this skill is among the most significant.
+There are many places for creativity in B2B writing, and the skill for metaphor and simile is the most significant.

-In essence, as the writer you’re the interpreter for someone who’s suddenly immersed in an entirely new language: Translating intangible technology into concrete results.
-Explaining arcane regulatory compliance to entry level analysts.
-Or presenting the finer points of patent law for the solo entrepreneur.
+In essence, as the writer you’re the interpreter for someone who’s suddenly immersed in an entirely new language: Translating intangible technology concepts into concrete results.
+Making arcane regulatory compliance come alive for entry level analysts.
+Or illuminating the dark corners of patent law for the tech entrepreneur.

-Since the audience is not necessarily the experts—yet—in your offering, an aptitude for analogy helps bring B2B writing to life.
+Since the audience is not necessarily the experts—yet—in your offering, an aptitude for analogy helps paint a vivid picture with your B2B writing.